kantmakm/empapi/README.md

 TB:  For Configuration, Features, Limitations, and Middleware options, please reference php-crud-api at https://github.com/mevdschee/php-crud-api/

-#### Employee REST server
+### Employee REST server
 Methods supported:  GET, POST, PUT, DELETE [requires authorization - see .htaccess for rules]

-Current live implementation is using a self-signed SSL certificate - must be accepted in the browser or SSL cert verification must be disabled in Postman.
+Current live implementation is using a self-signed SSL certificate for https - must be accepted in the browser or SSL cert verification must be disabled in Postman.

-Create a web application that exposes REST operations for employees.
-The API should be able to:
+The API can:

 Get employees by an ID (sec issue: PII exposure with no auth)

-GET request (returns Content-Type →application/json) ::  https://empapi.blockchainindustries.io/api.php/records/employees/ID [bigint(8)]
+- GET request (returns Content-Type →application/json) ::  https://empapi.blockchainindustries.io/api.php/records/employees/ID [bigint(8)]
 		Returns Json :
 		{
 		    "id": 11,